stdwanze/skillfeedback/README.md

 # skillfeedback

+clone this repo somewhere.
-create a folder /path/to/moodle add a folder 'local' underneath clone into path/to/moodle/local

-edit yaml so that source match /path/to/moodle
+create a EMPTY folder /path/to/moodle (not same as clone path) edit docker-compose.yml so that source match /path/to/moodle

 run in shell:
 docker-compose up -d

-browse to localhost
+wait until /path/to/moodle is populated and moodle is available under "localhost" in browser.

+clone again in /path/to/moodle/local

 for changes to take effect, reload moodle